Part Time Day

 This skill set broadens your employment opportunities by building on your existing qualification and career in land management and enables you to purchase and apply chemicals to control pests, weeds and diseases.

 An increasing focus on safety is driving demand for workers trained in key safety areas including the transport and application of chemicals.
 The demand for skilled workers in parks and gardens, conservation and land management is expected to increase in the coming years.

-This is a blended, part-time day course.
-You will need to attend approximately 8 hours of class, over 1 days a week, for 2 weeks.
-As well as the in-class component, you will need to complete approximately 6 hours of other study per week.
+This is a part time day course.
+You will need to attend approximately 16 hours of class, over 2 days a week, for 1 week.
+As well as the in-class component, you will need to complete approximately 12 hours of other study per week.